Battle of Lechfeld: Battle

 On 9 August, the German scouts reported that the Hungarian army was in the vicinity.
 Otto I deployed his army for battle the next day.
-It's likely that Otto and Ulrich had communicated in the previous days, and that's why the king knew that the city needed a relief force quickly.
-He departed from Ulm at least by day 7.
-The order of march of the German army was as follows: the three Bavarian contingents, the Frankish contingent under Duke Konrad, the royal unit (the center), the two contingents of Swabians and the Bohemian contingent guarding the supply train in the rear.
+It is likely that Otto and Ulrich had communicated in the previous days, and informing the king that the city needed a relief force quickly.
+He departed from Ulm within seven days at most.
+The order of march of the German army was as follows: the three Bavarian contingents, the Frankish contingent under Duke Conrad, the royal unit (the center), the two contingents of Swabians and the Bohemian contingent guarding the supply train in the rear.
 The Bavarians were placed at the head of column, according to Delbrück, because they were marching through Bavarian territory and they therefore knew the territory best.
 All of these were mounted.
-They could make take the maximum distance of 25 kilometers per day.
-The German army marched through woodland that protected them from the Hungarian arrowstorm but also made it more difficult to see the Hungarian movements.
+They could achieve a maximum distance of 25 kilometers per day.
+The German army marched through woodland that protected them from the Hungarian arrow-storm, but also made it more difficult to see the Hungarian movements.

 According to the chronicler Widukind of Corvey, Otto I "pitched his camp in the territory of the city of Augsburg and joined there the forces of Henry I, Duke of Bavaria, who was himself lying mortally ill nearby, and by Duke Conrad with a large following of Franconian knights.
 Conrad's unexpected arrival encouraged the warriors so much that they wished to attack the enemy immediately."

-The arrival of Conrad, the exiled Duke of Lotharingia (Lorraine), and Otto I's son-in-law, was particularly heartening because he had recently thrown in his lot with the Magyars, but now returned to fight under Otto I; in the ensuing battle he lost his life.
+The arrival of Conrad, the exiled Duke of Lotharingia (Lorraine) and Otto I's son-in-law, was particularly heartening because he had recently thrown in his lot with the Magyars, but now returned to fight under Otto I; in the ensuing battle he lost his life.
 A legion of Swabians was commanded by Burchard III, Duke of Swabia, who had married Otto I's niece Hedwig.
 Also among those fighting under Otto I was Boleslaus I, Duke of Bohemia.
 Otto I himself led the legio regia, stronger than any of the others in both numbers and quality.